SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In the past, the system console would have been its own hardware/physical terminal connected directly to the computer.
 Today, the system console is merely the device file /dev/console.
 In most modern systems /dev/console is merely a symlink to /dev/tty

+the tty command tells us which device file is implementing the current terminal

+sometimes terminal emulator is used in the wider sense of 'any thing that emulates a hardware terminal', though I would consider this incorrect usage.

 ##### signals